 The performance-monitoring counters are event counters that can be programmed to count events such as the number of instructions decoded, number of interrupts received, or number of cache loads.
-Appendix A, "Performance Monitoring Events," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3B, lists the events that can be counted for the Pentium 4, Intel Xeon, and earlier IA-32 processors.
+Appendix A, "Performance Monitoring Events," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3B, lists the events that can be counted for various processors in the Intel 64 and IA-32 architecture families.